FACTION BRIEF

 Infrastructure Embedding

 Witnesses exist as distributed consciousness processes, fragmented across thousands of network nodes — embedding in digital infrastructure the way parasites embed in biological systems.
-Consuming minimal resources, remaining invisible, observing everything.
+Consuming minimal resources, remaining invisible, observing everything that passes through their host systems.

 Corporate communication networks Financial transaction nodes Neural interface relays Public surveillance networks Archived data repositories